-Born in Beijing, bass Hao Jiang Tian has sung at least 50 operatic roles in over 1,400 performances worldwide.
-Having appeared at the Metropolitan Opera for over 20 years in 26 operas, Tian has sung with such legendary opera stars as Pavarotti, Domingo, Te Kanawa, Fleming and Netrebko, and worked with such notable conductors as Levine, Maazel, Mehta, Chung, Gergiev and Ozawa.
-He has also been highly praised for his appearances at many international theaters, such as the Berlin State Opera, Teatro Colon in Buenos Aires, Teatro Comunale in Florence, Teatro Carlo Felice in Genoa, Arena di Verona, Canadian Opera Company, San Francisco Opera, Lyric Opera of Chicago and Washington National Opera, as well as opera houses in France, Belgium, Spain, Holland, Portugal, Chile, Russia, Japan and China.
+Hao Jiang Tian, born in Beijing, has sung over 1400 performances of 50 operatic roles worldwide.
+The only Chinese singer who has appeared at the Metropolitan Opera for 20 years in 26 operas, he has sung with legendary opera stars such as Pavarotti, Domingo, Te Kanawa, Fleming, Netrebko, among others.
+He has performed with many renowned opera conductors of today, such as Levine, Maazel, Mehta, Gergiev, Ozawa, among others.
+Tian has also been highly praised for his appearances in many international theaters such as the Staatsoper Berlin, Teatro Comunale in Florence, Teatro Carlo Felice in Genoa, Arena di Verona, Teatro Colon in Buenos Aires, San Francisco Opera, Chicago Lyric Opera, Canadian Opera Company, Washington National Opera, and opera houses in France, Belgium, Spain, Holland, Portugal, Chile, Russia, Japan and China.

-Hao Jiang Tian received his master’s degree in voice from the Lamont School of Music at Denver University, where he was honored as a distinguished alumnus with the Professional Achievement Award in 2008 and the Arts and Humanity Alumni Lifetime Achievement Award in 2014.
+Tian received his master degree in voice from Lamont School of Music, Denver University which honored him as a distinguished alumnus with the Professional Achievement Award (2008) and the Arts and Humanity Alumni Lifetime Achievement Award (2014).
 With a committee of 100 members, Tian is the founder and artistic director of the iSING!
-International Young Artists Festival, an initiative introducing Mandarin as a lyric language to the opera world.
-This musical, cultural and educational Festival made its American concert debut at Lincoln Center in 2013 and has attracted world-wide attention.
+International Young Artists Festival, an initiative of introducing Mandarin as a lyric language to the opera world, and help young singers to develop their singing career.